populse/populse_db/docs/source/tutorial.rst

 If your system does not have the appropriate Python version, you can use a container technology and a `virtual environment
 <https://docs.python.org/3/tutorial/venv.html>`_ to have an install entirely
-independant of your system.
+independent of your system.
 For this, we recommend to use Singularity.
 Once Singularity is installed on your system you can install the environment and populse_db with the following commands::